 In PhpStorm, toggle the Listen for PHP Debug Connections button in the toolbar.
 Alternatively use the Run | Start listen for PHP Debug Connections menu.

 - Optionally, provide some mappings so PhpStorm can determine where to find local files relative to the remote URL.
-This will only be required when we have a different project structure locally and on the remote server.
-Note that if you are Deploying PHP applications with PhpStorm, mappings will be reused from the deployment configuration.
+This will only be required in complex setups.

 - Enter the full URL to the page we want to debug on the webserver.
 Make sure to append the XDEBUG_SESSION_START=some-session-name URL parameter, e.g. ?XDEBUG_SESSION_START=phpstorm

 - Listen for PHP debug connections

 <?php // ... ?><!doctype html> <html lang="en"> <head> <script src="index.js"></script> </head> <body> </body> </html>